Strips 3 & 4: Sealing the Deal

 Website *Optional - May cause your post to be moderated.

-Heart is among the images, check it.
+A airplane is among the buttons, please select it.

 Please check the proper button (from the phrase above) before submitting.